Bruno Bischofberger: Warhol and Basquiat

 Bischofberger is especially well known for his close association with Andy Warhol and Jean-Michel Basquiat.
 He encountered Warhol for the first time in New York in 1966.
 During a subsequent meeting in 1968, Warhol showed him a number of early unpublished works.
 Bischofberger was able to select eleven very significant works, including some hand-painted early pieces such as Superman, Batman, a coloured Coca-Cola painting and several large, often double-panelled Disaster paintings and early portraits dating from 1961 to 1963.
-Warhol granted Bischofberger the right of first refusal on any future art works, a commitment that endured until Warhol's death in 1987.
+Warhol granted Bischofberger the right of first refusal on any future artworks, a commitment that endured until Warhol's death in 1987.
 Bischofberger travelled several times a year to New York City.
 In 1970, Warhol painted a portrait of Bischofberger.
-The latter subsequently proposed a pricing scheme for commissioned portraits with standardized dimensions for clients of the gallery, which would become Warhol's main source of income over the next few years.
+The latter subsequently proposed a pricing scheme for commissioned portraits with standardised dimensions for clients of the gallery, which would become Warhol's main source of income over the next few years.
 Bischofberger came across Basquiat's work for the first time in 1981 and one year later became his main art dealer worldwide until the artist's death in 1988.
 In addition, Bischofberger was responsible for introducing Warhol and Basquiat and later encouraging their collaborations with Francesco Clemente.

 Warhol and Basquiat continued to collaborate, with the younger artist persuading Warhol to paint by hand again after having worked exclusively with silk screens for 23 years.
 Bischofberger had the idea for the artistic collaborations after Basquiat made several drawings together with Bischofberger's then three-year-old daughter Cora on a visit to Switzerland.
-In 1969, Bischofberger founded Interview Magazine together with Warhol.
-In Julian Schnabel's 1996 film Basquiat, Bruno Bischofberger was played by Dennis Hopper.
+In 1969, Bischofberger founded Interview magazine together with Warhol.
+In Julian Schnabel's 1996 film Basquiat, Bischofberger was played by Dennis Hopper.